Quickstart¶

 ax[i].set_yticks([])

-Anisotropic diffusion is a more sophisticated form of heat diffusion where the diffusion rate can vary in different directions and magnitudes, often dependent on the underlying structure of the data.
-This is particularly useful in applications like image processing, where it can help preserve edges while diffusing noise.
+Anisotropic diffusion is a more sophisticated form of heat diffusion where the diffusion rate varies in both direction and magnitude, often depending on the underlying structure of the data.
+This is particularly useful in applications like image processing, where it helps preserve edges while diffusing noise.

 The anisotropic diffusion equation can be represented as: